Pravargav/Amadeus/English/sentences.md

 -> How long have you been married?(past perfect continuos-even though no -ing form)

--> What’s there for breakfast?❌

--> What’s for breakfast?

--> What do we have for breakfast?

 -> Rakesh has'nt logged in yet.

 -> Whom he is calling?❌

 -> Whom is he calling?

--> The meeting lasts a long time.

--> The meeting lasts long.❌

 -> I have been getting the same issue every time/whenver I try to log in for a week.